abimaelrss/food-explorer/README.md

 ## 🏷️ About

-Desafio final proposto pelo programa Explorer by Rocketseat.
-O food-explorer é um sistema para gerenciamento simples de um restaurante.
+Final challenge proposed by the Explorer by Rocketseat program. food-explorer is a system for simple restaurant management.

 ## 💻 Technologies
 This app features all the latest tools and practices in mobile development!